 Longer Internship Abroad

-The number of credits you receive for the professional internship depends on the length of the internship.
-If you decide to do a shorter internship, you can choose more modules from the six skill areas and vice versa.
-If you do a five-month internship in another country, you can earn the full 30 required ABV credits through the internship alone.
-Please consult our website for information on the internship module and details of your options.
+The number of credits you receive for the professional internship depends on its duration.
+If you decide to do a shorter internship, you have to complete more modules out of the different competence areas and vice versa.
+If you do a five-month internship abroad, you may receive all 30 credit points required for the ABV study field and do not need to attend any other ABV modules.
+Please inform yourself on our website about the internship module for further information regarding your options.

-Training for Mentoring and Tutoring is offered for students in higher semesters in their subject (Fachsemester) who wish to support and assist beginning students at their institutes throughout the first year of their studies.
-Successful participation in the training is eligible for five ABV credits.
+Furthermore, Training for Mentoring and Tutoring is offered for students in higher study semesters who wish to support first-year students at their institutes with their studies.
+Successful participation in the training may be awarded with five ABV credit points.

-Please visit our German website for a list of ABV contact persons.
+On our German website you can find a list of ABV contact persons for your department.